tonilgdev/Portfolio/README.md

 [Final Bachelor's Degree Thesis]()

 SEPTEMEBER '23 UPDATE
-> The repository is public and reorganized in order to be tidier.
-Links to Master's and Bachelor's theses have also been added.
+> The repository has been made public and reorganized for better tidiness.
+Links to both the Master’s and Bachelor’s theses have also been included.

 AUGUST '23 UPDATE
 > The repository is public and it will be created the document for UCI EDA v2